dockfo/bootstrap-notify/README.md

 				showTransition 	: 'jelly',
 				hideTransition	: 'teleport'});

-After instantiating the class you cant change the 'vPosition', 'hPosition' and the 'notifyType' but  you can instantiate new notification in other position.
+After instantiating the class you can't change the 'vPosition', 'hPosition' and the 'notifyType' but  you can instantiate new notification in other position.